werkudaraevent-eng/Eventregistrationwebsite/SUPABASE_MIGRATE.md

     branding JSONB DEFAULT NULL
 );

--- Index for faster lookups
+-- Index untuk faster lookups
 CREATE INDEX IF NOT EXISTS idx_events_created_at ON events("createdAt");

 -- =====================================================